Last Updated on March 17, 2026 by AcePhysio

 - Break Up Sedentary Time: Long periods of sitting or standing can be harmful—setting reminders to move gently can support circulation and mobility.

-- Implement Assistive Devices If Needed: Temporary use of braces, splints, or walking aids can offload stress from healing tissues.
+- Utilize Assistive Devices If Necessary: The temporary use of braces, splints, or walking aids can relieve pressure on tissues that are in the process of recovery.

 - Listen to Your Body’s Signals: Mild discomfort is common during recovery, but sharp or worsening pain may indicate the need for further modification.